Accio/accio.github.io/_drafts/svd.md

 Why SVD, being a simple method, delivered great results?
 To understand that, we need to have a deeper understanding of the method.
 There are many great resources around to explain the algorithm, for example [this Youtube video](https://www.youtube.com/watch?v=P5mlg91as1c&t=0s&list=LLPZ5hHZO9jGiHwWRv3RdVRg&index=1) by Leskovec, Rajaraman, and Ullman at the Stanford University.

+The video uses an example of user-movie matrix, which was decomposed by SVD in order to reveal a latent 'content' variable that can be associated with both users and movies by the person analysing the data.